 Estonia values EU's active participation in improving the systems and coordination of humanitarian aid.
 European Union is one of the largest donor of humanitarian aid: the Commission and Member States give together more than one third of the global financial resources allocated to crisis assistance.
 The main priorities are improving the capability to react to crises, increasing the effectiveness of the aid given, and connecting humanitarian aid, development cooperation and the protection of the communities.

-An important event during the membership of ECOSOC will be the World Humanitarian Summit (WHS) in Istanbul in 2016 where the focus will be on solving and alleviating humanitarian crises.
-World Humanitarian Summit 2016 is intended to support Humanitarian Reforms of 2005 and 2010 (Cluster approach, CERF, Transformative Agenda).
+An important event during the membership of ECOSOC was the World Humanitarian Summit (WHS) in Istanbul in 2016 where the focus was on solving and alleviating humanitarian crises.
+World Humanitarian Summit 2016 was intended to support Humanitarian Reforms of 2005 and 2010 (Cluster approach, CERF, Transformative Agenda).
 The four main topics of the Summit will be: 1) humanitarian effectiveness; 2) reducing vulnerability and managing risks; 3) transformation through innovation; 4) serving the needs of people in conflict.
 Follow on Twitter: #ReShapeAid

 In March 2015, Estonia joined the Sendai Framework for Disaster Risk Reduction.
 It is a 15-year, voluntary, non-binding agreement which recognises that the State has the primary role to reduce disaster risk but that responsibility should be shared with other stakeholders including local government, the private sector and other stakeholders.
 It aims for the following outcome: The substantial reduction of disaster risk and losses in lives, livelihoods and health and in the economic, physical, social, cultural and environmental assets of persons, businesses, communities and countries.
 Read more about the Framework and its seven global targets: http://www.unisdr.org/we/coordinate/sendai-framework.